-The first part of November I was able to go to the Headquarters of Smucker’s in Ohio.
+The first part of November, I was able to go to the Headquarters of Smucker’s in Ohio.
 I must admit this is one of the fun parts of being a food blogger.
 Now Smucker’s is more that jam and ice cream toppings.
 They owner other big brands such as Crisco, Jif, Hungry Jack, Folger’s, and Eagle.
+Today I am sharing Smucker’s, Pie Crust, and a giveaway!

 We got to see their research and development along sensory testing for their products.
 We also got to get our hands dirty and make pie crust, ice cream, along with cookies.
 I also learned tips from their food stylist and photographer which was really fun and I learned a lot.
 However, the highlight of my trip was meeting Kelsey Nixon and making a video with her giving us tips it.